Ellis District Court Plan

 3. Manage Individual Out-of-Rotation Dates

-Court appointed counsel shall perform and timely inform the accused of all matters relating to the preparation, trial, and disposition of the case; writs of habeas corpus, deadlines, court appearance dates and times; all general and special conditions of bond applicable to felony criminal cases under the jurisdiction of the 443rd District Court; and all other such matters necessary to provide reasonable assistance of counsel.
+Court appointed counsel shall perform and timely inform the accused of all matters relating to the preparation, trial, and disposition of the case; writs of habeas corpus, deadlines, court appearance dates and times; all general and special conditions of bond applicable to felony criminal cases under the jurisdiction of the 443rd District Court and the 504th District Court; and all other such matters necessary to provide reasonable assistance of counsel.

-Court appointed counsel shall comply with the ATTORNEY INSTRUCTIONS attached hereto and made a part hereof.
+Court appointed counsel shall comply with the Court’s Policy, Rules and Procedures attached hereto and made a part hereof.

 The appeals of all final convictions shall be handled by court appointed appellate counsel selected by operation of the appellate wheel or rotating list of appellate appointments.